Kathleen Bechtel, MSN, RN

 Michael Stadler, MD, FACS

 Dr. Stadler has been committed to enhancing the quality and safety of patient care throughout his career.
-He completed the Medical College of Wisconsin’s Faculty Scholars in Quality and Patient Safety program in 2013 before serving from 2013-2015 as the Patient Safety Quality Officer in Otolaryngology and Communication Sciences.
-Since 2017, he has been the inpatient medical director of one of the Surgical Specialties units, in the Center for Advanced Care at Froedtert Hospital, where he serves as physician lead for the unit’s Accountable Care Team.
-Dr. Stadler will continue his clinical practice with a focus on the surgical treatment of upper aerodigestive tract and salivary gland malignancies, as well as advanced skin cancer care.
+He completed MCW’s Faculty Scholars in Quality and Patient Safety program in 2013 before serving from 2013-2015 as the Patient Safety Quality Officer in Otolaryngology and Communication Sciences.
+From 2017 to early 2020, he served as an inpatient Medical Director at Froedtert Hospital.
+He also was the Medical Director of Administration from 2017-2018.
+Dr. Stadler will continue his clinical practice with a focus on the surgical management of upper aerodigestive tract malignancies and advanced head and neck skin cancers.

 Dr. Stadler completed his Otolaryngology-Head and Neck Surgery residency at the University of North Carolina in Chapel Hill.
-He earned his medical degree and Bachelor of Science degree at the University of Wisconsin-Madison.
+He earned his Bachelor of Science degree and Doctor of Medicine degree at the University of Wisconsin-Madison.

 Wendy Stulac Motzel

 Wendy Stulac Motzel joined Froedtert Health as vice president for Ambulatory Services in June 2015.
 In her role, Wendy has direct responsibility for operations of Froedtert Hospital ambulatory clinics and Women’s Health services.
 In addition, she works closely with the Department of Medicine on quality, clinical efficiency and programmatic development, and with her counterparts on overall operational effectiveness at Froedtert Hospital.